-Performance Conditions of LTIP 2015:
+Performance Conditions of LTIP 2013 and LTIP 2014:

-- The performance conditions for LTIP 2015 were determined as follows: if Airbus reports negative cumulated EBIT results, the Board of Directors can decide at its sole discretion to review the vesting of the Performance Units, including the 50% portion which is not subject to performance conditions. - 50% to 150% of the allocation would be granted depending on the compounded achievement of the two following performance criteria: - 75% of average EPS ("Ave EPS"): determined on a linear basis depending on three-year Ave EPS for the 2016, 2017 and 2018 fiscal years, with the three-year Ave EPS target for an allocation of 100% equal to €4.02, and - 25% of cumulative FCF ("Cum FCF"): determined on a linear basis depending on three-year Cum FCF for the 2016, 2017 and 2018 fiscal years, with the three-year Cum FCF target for an allocation of 100% equal to €8,281m.
+- The performance conditions for LTIP 2013 were determined as follows: if Airbus reports negative cumulated EBIT results, the Board of Directors can decide in its sole discretion to review the vesting of the Performance Units, including the 50% portion which is not subject to performance conditions. - ▶ 50% to 150% of the allocation would be granted depending on the compounded achievement of the two following performance criteria: - 75% of average Earnings Per Share ("Ave EPS"): determined on a linear basis depending on three-year Ave EPS for the 2014, 2015 and 2016 fiscal years, with the three-year Ave EPS target for an allocation of 100% equal to € 3.64, - and 25% of cumulative Free Cash Flow ("Cum FCF"): determined on a linear basis depending on three-year Cum FCF for the 2014, 2015 and 2016 fiscal years, with the three year Cum FCF target for an allocation of 100% equal to € 2,650m. - ▶ The performance conditions for LTIP 2014 were determined as follows: if Airbus reports negative cumulated EBIT results, the Board of Directors can decide at its sole discretion to review the vesting of the Performance Units, including the 50% portion which is not subject to performance conditions. - ▶ 50% to 150% of the allocation would be granted depending on the compounded achievement of the two following performance criteria: - 75% of Ave EPS: determined on a linear basis depending on three-year Ave EPS for the 2015, 2016 and 2017 fiscal years, with the three-year Ave EPS target for an allocation of 100% equal to € 3.31, - and 25% of Cum FCF: determined on a linear basis depending on three-year Cum FCF for the 2015, 2016 and 2017 fiscal years, with the three-year Cum FCF target for an allocation of 100% equal to €4,298m.